CoinXu/Particle/README.md

-Partial is a JavaScript library to create user interface that base on virtual DOM.
+Particle is a JavaScript library to create user interface that base on virtual DOM.